IT regulations

 When accessing services from another jurisdiction, you must abide by all relevant local laws, as well as those applicable to the location of the service.

-You are bound by Staffordshire University’s general regulations when using the IT facilities, student academic regulations can be viewed on the website and staff regulations are available on IRIS.
+You are bound by Staffordshire University’s general regulations when using the IT facilities, Student academic regulations can be viewed on the website and staff regulations are available here.

 You must abide by the regulations applicable to any other organisation whose services you access such as Blackboard, Microsoft, Janet, Eduserv and Jisc Collections.